wpframe/wpframe/README.md

 I'm Will.

-- I’m currently working on finishing my Bachelor of Science in Computer Science, as well as the CompTIA PenTest+ certification.
+- I’m currently working on finishing my Bachelor of Science in Computer Science.
 - I’m currently learning about penetration testing, AI, and cloud computing.
 - I’m looking to collaborate on open source projects.
 - How to reach me: [Will Frame](https://www.linkedin.com/in/will-frame-2b1299277/) on Linkedin, or email @ [me@wpfra.me](mailto:me@wpfra.me)